apache/fluo-docker/README.md

 | [Zookeeper] | 3.4.9          |

 If these versions do not match what is running on your cluster, you should consider building your own image with matching versions.
+However, Fluo must be 1.2+.
 Below are instructions for building an image:

 1. Clone the Fluo docker repo

         git clone git@github.com:mikewalch/fluo-docker.git

-2. Build a Fluo tarball distribution and copy it to the root directory of the repo.
+2. Until Fluo 1.2 is released, build a Fluo tarball distribution and copy it to the root directory of the repo.

         git clone git@github.com:apache/fluo.git
         cd fluo/